mui/material-ui/docs/src/pages/customization/breakpoints/breakpoints.md

 ## CSS Media Queries

-CSS media queries is the idiomatic approach to make your UI responsive.
+CSS media queries are the idiomatic approach to make your UI responsive.
-We provide four styles helpers to do so:
+The theme provides four styles helpers to do so:

 - [theme.breakpoints.up(key)](#theme-breakpoints-up-key-media-query)
 - [theme.breakpoints.down(key)](#theme-breakpoints-down-key-media-query)